FBK-WED/wed-pipe/data_acquisition/geo/README.txt

 -------------

   The configuration must be executed just once and will erase the entire content of the index.
-  $  psql -d wedpipe-test < geoindex.sql
+  $  psql -d venturi.fbk-test < geoindex.sql

 Usage
 -----